SourasishBasu/ledgerly/AWS-setup.md

 <img alt="AWS Architecture" src="./assets/er.png">

-Copy the contents of `services/ledgerly.sql` into the SQL Query Editor within any database tool used for connecting to the RDS database.
+Copy the contents of `deployment/ledgerly.sql` into the SQL Query Editor within any database tool after connecting to the RDS database.

 # Remote Backend Setup